-We examined the extent changes were maintained by comparing the 162 doctors who by the end of July 2017 had completed both the post-RPR survey and the survey 12-months later.
+We examined the extent changes were maintained by comparing the 194 doctors who by the end of January 2018 had completed both the post-RPR survey and the survey 12-months later.

 Twelve-months after participating in RPR, many doctors continued to report they had made changes to their practice (Figure 23).
-The overall proportion of doctors reporting changes to their practice after their review decreased from 50% in the post-RPR survey to 41% in the 12-month survey.
+The overall proportion of doctors reporting changes to their practice after their review decreased from 49% in the post-RPR survey to 41% in the 12-month survey.
 Most doctors who made changes made them soon after their review.

 Figure 23.
-Changes to practice due to RPR over time (Post-RPR and 12-month survey, n = 162).
+Changes to practice due to RPR over time (Post-RPR and 12-month survey, n = 194, first RPR only).
 The left side of the diagram shows the initial percent of doctors who reported making changes to their practice, intending to or not making changes.
 The right side shows what these different groups of doctors reported in their 12-month survey.